Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 Valid Endpoint

-The city parameter is vulnerable to command injection.
-I can simply execute an OS command by navigating to the following URL.
+The ‘city’ parameter is susceptible to command injection.
+I can execute an operating system command by navigating to the following URL.

 1